sammaji/data-structure-and-algorithms/README.md

 Hi I am Samyabrata Maji.

 This is a collection of notes, examples, practice questions and assignments on Data Structures and Algorithms.
-I am currently refering to a *[course on DSA](https://coursera.org/share/d8124fd791622db91dba4e4bd9c612fd)*.
+I am currently refering to a *[course on DSA](https://coursera.org/share/d8124fd791622db91dba4e4bd9c612fd)* by Princeton University.
 Below are some details reguarding the content available on this repository.

 - **Notes:**  All notes are made with reference to the aforementioned course.
 - **Practice Questions:** From *[LeetCode](https://leetcode.com), [GeeksforGeeks](https://geeksforgeeks.org)* and so on.
 Marked as `@problem`